open-mmlab/mmrazor/docs/en/tutorials/Tutorial_2_learn_about_configs.md

 Same as MMDetection, we incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.

 To help the users have a basic idea of a complete config and the modules in a generation system, we make brief comments on the configs of some examples as the following.
-For more detailed usage and the corresponding alternative for each modules, please refer to the API documentation.
+For more detailed usage and the corresponding alternative for each module, please refer to the API documentation.

 ### An example of NAS - spos